-The staff of Counseling and Human Development offer therapy and support groups to undergraduate and graduate students each term.
-Groups generally start within two weeks from the start of each term.
-Enrollment is on a first come-first serve basis and is usually limited to no less than 4 students but no more than 10.
-Students interested in participating in these groups should contact the Counseling office at 646-9442, or e-mail CHD@Dartmouth.edu
+The staff of Counseling & Human Development offer therapy and support groups to undergraduate and graduate students each term.
+Groups generally start within 2 weeks of the start of each term.
+Enrollment is on a first-come-first served basis and is usually limited to no less than 4 students but no more than 10.
+Students interested in participating in these groups should contact the Counseling Office at 603-646-9442, or e-mail CHD@Dartmouth.edu.

-The Counseling and Human Development Department offers several groups each term.
+The Counseling & Human Development Department offers several groups each term.
 However, these groups may or may not run unless there is sufficient interest.
+We encourage students to contact us if they are interested in a group not listed below - we will explore organizing it.

 May be formed for undergraduate or graduate men and/or women.
 This group deals with a broad range of issues facing students, including academics, peer or romantic relationships, family issues, personal growth, and self-esteem.
 Group goals are expressing feelings, giving and receiving feedback, learning trust and improving interpersonal relationships.